AbsurdePhoton/image-match-opencv/README.md

 This software should also work under Microsoft Windows, with adjustments: if you compiled it successfully please contact me, I'd like to offer compiled Windows executables too!

 You will also have to download a DNN model (~128MB) in order to use the DNN classification functions (see the /models folder for instructions) ... or you can use another classification model with not many changes in the code.

+[EDIT 2023/07/31] I used OpenMP for parallelization, and my program crashes with OpenCV 4.8.0 - I had to comment out the #PRAGMA OMP (...) lines, but the speed gain obtained with OpenMP is no more there :(
 <br/>
 <br/>